flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 PhotoStation Upload (Lightroom plugin)
 ======================================
-Version 3.0
+Version 3.0<br>
-2015/06/16
+2015\/06\/16<br>
-Copyright(c) 2015, Martin Messmer
+Copyright(c) 2015, Martin Messmer<br>

 Overview
 =========
 PhotoStation Upload is a Lightroom Publish and Export Service Provider Plugin.
 It adds a new Publish Service called "PhotoStation Upload" and a new Export target also called "PhotoStation Upload" to the "Export" dialog.
 Both the Publish service as well as the Export service enable the export of pictures and videos from Lightroom directly to a Synology PhotoStation.
-It will not only upload the selected photos/videos but also create and upload all required thumbnails and accompanying additional video files.
+It will not only upload the selected photos\/videos but also create and upload all required thumbnails and accompanying additional video files.

 This plugin uses the same converters and the same upload API as the official "Synology PhotoStation Uploader" tool, but will not use the Uploader itself.
-The upload API is http-based, so you have to specify the target PhotoStation by protocol (http/https) and servename (IP@, hostname, FQDN).
+The upload API is http-based, so you have to specify the target PhotoStation by protocol (http\/https) and servename (IP@, hostname, FQDN).
 For some of the publish functions the plugin also needs access to the FileStation Web-API, which is also http(s)-based but uses a different port (the admin port) and probably a different account.

 Requirements
 =============